Exodus-Technologies/Carbon/README.md

 # Carbon

-Microservice for all interactions for login, signup of users and verifying JWT tokens for Sheen magazine(Authentication Manager)
+Microservice for all interactions for login, signup of users, and retrieving and updating user information for customers of Sheen magazine (Authentication Manager)

 # Requirements